pnlnum/pnl/README.md

 # For Windows only.
 To make sure all the required dll's are copied
 # next to every executable, add the following instruction where
 # <my_exec> is a target defined by add_executable.
-add_pnl_postbuild(my_exec)
+pnl_add_postbuild(my_exec)
 ```

-Note the instruction `add_pnl_postbuild`, which takes care of post build instructions when creating Visual Studio solutions from CMake.
+Note the instruction `pnl_add_postbuild`, which takes care of post build instructions when creating Visual Studio solutions from CMake.
 It basically copies all the required `.dll` to the directory containing the executable.

 To build your project, call CMake with the following extra flag